ifgris/obsidian-local-backup/README.md

 ![GitHub](https://img.shields.io/github/license/cgcel/obsidian-local-backup)

-Automatically creates a backup of the vault when Obsidian closed.
+Automatically creates a backup of the vault on Obsidian starts.

 ## Installation